AdaptiveMotorControlLab/CellSeg3D/docs/welcome.rst

 Use CellSeg3D to:

 * Review labeled cell volumes from whole-brain samples of mice imaged by mesoSPIM microscopy [1]_
-* Train and use segmentation models from the MONAI project [2]_ or implement your own custom 3D segmentation models using PyTorch.
+* Train and use segmentation models from the MONAI project [2]_

-No labeled data?
-Try our unsupervised model **WNet3D**, based on the `WNet`_ model, to automate your data labelling.

-The models provided should be adaptable to other tasks related to detection of 3D objects, outside of whole-brain light-sheet microscopy.
-This applies to the unsupervised model as well, feel free to try to generate labels for your own data!
+* Train and use our WNet3D unsupervised model
+* Or implement your own custom 3D segmentation models using PyTorch!

 .. figure:: https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/0d16a71b-3ff2-477a-9d83-18d96cb1ce28/full_demo.gif?format=500w
    :alt: CellSeg3D demo
-   :width: 500
+   :width: 800
    :align: center

    Demo of the plugin